 High School utilizes a tardy contract system.
 Students are placed on tardy contracts for the remainder of the school year upon receiving 20 unexcused tardies in any quarter.
 A student receiving 30 tardies in any quarter while not on a tardy contract will receive a detention as well as be placed on a tardy contract for the remainder of the school year.
-A student receiving 40 tardies in any quarter while not on a tardy contract will as be placed on a tardy contract for the remainder of the school year.
+A student receiving 40 tardies in any quarter while not on a tardy contract will receive a second detention as well as be placed on a tardy contract for the remainder of the school year.
+Attendance and Tardy data will be routinely checked (weekly).